 The Becton Dickinson Company has the rights to manufacture the Odon Device, however, manufacturing has not yet begun.

 User Provision Model

 Product is not yet available on the market

-The product consists of a soft plastic cup that fits around the head of the baby, an inserter that grasps the head, and a polyethylene sleeve that is inflated with air that allows for guidance of the baby out of the birth canal.
+The Odon Device is a vaginal delivery device that employs a circumferential air cuff over the fetal head to perform instrumental vaginal delivery.
+The product consists of a soft plastic cup that fits around the head of the baby, an inserter that grasps the head, and a polyethylene sleeve that is inflated with air that allows for the guidance of the baby out of the birth canal.
 A force of up to 19 kg can be applied to aid in the extraction process.